openmindculture/open-mind-culture-org/README.md

 ## Changelog

+- 2021 Theme 'Fasto' used for more readability and easier maintenance

 - 2020 Custom styles are finally deployed as a child theme (twentytwenty-child) The child theme will be mounted into a local WordPress running on [localhost:8077](http://localhost:8077) after running `docker-compose up`.